soulaymaneabiadou/soulaymaneabiadou/README.md

 ### Hello
 I am a software developer
 - Working with Next JS, Node and Typescript
-- Experimenting with Docker, Kubernetes, Cloud Providers and anything DevOps.
+- Experimenting with Docker, Kubernetes, Cloud Providers and everything DevOps.
 - Learning software architectures

 ## Get in touch with me